ghc/ghc/doc/markup.rst

     --
-    -- There is a "smart" importer, 'readImage', that determines the -- image format from the file extension, and several "dumb" -- format-specific importers that decode the file at the specified -- type.
+    -- There is a "smart" importer, 'readImage', that determines the -- image format from the file extension, and several "dumb" -- format-specific importers that decode the file as the specified -- type.

     -- | Read an image, guessing the format from the file name.